Vonore, Tennessee: History

-Niles Ferry, the primary crossing of the Little Tennessee River along the Old Federal Road (which predated the modern US-411, which roughly follows its route), was established in 1805 by early settler Barclay McGhee.
+Niles Ferry, the primary crossing of the Little Tennessee River along the Old Federal Road (the predecessor of US-411), was established in 1805 by early settler Barclay McGhee.
 He leased the rights from the US Tellico agent.
 The ferry operated at this site until 1947, when the US-411 bridge was completed.
 Barclay McGhee operated the ferry until his death in 1819.
 It eventually was owned by his son, John McGhee.
 The ferry is named for J.W.J.
 Niles, a son-in-law of John McGhee who assumed ownership of the ferry in the 1850s.

 In 1890, the Atlanta, Knoxville and Northern Railroad laid tracks through Monroe County.
 A stopover known as Upton Station was established just beyond the railroad's Little Tennessee River crossing.
 Three years later, area doctor Walter Kennedy applied for a post office for Upton Station.
 When the US postal service informed him that the name of Upton Station had been taken, Kennedy chose the name "Vonore", a combination of the German word von (meaning "of") and the English word "ore", as Kennedy believed the town would become a mining town.

 In the 1930s during the Great Depression, preservationists aided by Works Progress Administration (WPA) funds of President Franklin D. Roosevelt's administration reconstructed Fort Loudoun.
 This served as the anchor for a state historic park along the river.

 The older part of town developed along Depot and Hall streets.
 In the 21st century, it includes many older houses, the library, the town hall, and other municipal buildings.
 A more modern retail corridor, with numerous franchises, spans most of the Vonore section of US-411.
-Some shops include Dollar General, Sloan's, and Hardee's, among others.

 Most of the valley's archaeological sites were flooded in 1979 when the Tennessee Valley Authority completed Tellico Dam at the mouth of the Little Tennessee.
 Additional reconstruction of Fort Loudoun was undertaken in the 1970s and 1980s.
 The fort was moved above the range of the water level of the newly created reservoir.

 Archaeological surveys and excavations were undertaken along the Little Tennessee River prior to flooding in order to salvage artifacts from known pre-historic and historic sites, including the Cherokee town sites of Tanasi and Chota, and the early US federal period Tellico Blockhouse.

 Sites were established above the level of the flood waters, with monuments to mark these two important Cherokee town sites.
 The one at Chota has eight plaques: seven for the Cherokee clans and one for the nation overall.

 Excavators also located the foundation of the Tellico Blockhouse.
 An area was raised above the water level, and posts and fill were place in order to show visitors its layout on the historic site.
 The Tanasi and Tellico Blockhouse sites are both now within Fort Loudoun State Park.